ballerina-attic/ballerina-www/website/two-column-pages/docs/learn/how-to-write-secure-ballerina-code.md

                         paramId);
 ```

-Please note that it is required to import `ballerina/sql` package to use `sql:Parameter`.
+Please note that it is required to import `ballerina/sql` module to use `sql:Parameter`.

 Command-line arguments to Ballerina programs and inputs received through service resources are considered tainted.
 Additionally, return values of certain functions and actions are marked with `@tainted` annotation to denote that the resulting value should be considered as untrusted data.